epw/consensus/Consensus Book.md

 ### At End of Session

 At the end of every session, a move triggers to resolve dangling threads, but also asks the table a set of questions.
-Any question that anyone answers yes to, causes everyone to mark experience for any characters they played during the session.
+If anyone answers yes to a question, everyone marks experience (for any characters they played during the session).
 It is reasonable to discuss whether an event that occurred means a question is answered yes, but even if the answer was only relevant for some characters, it counts for everyone.
 For example, if Leslie uncovered the secret of the Untouched Words while Cory and Ash spent the whole session arguing over herb gardens, all three still mark experience.
 This is one of the ways to gain the most experience, and also helps you check the tone of your game after each session.
+If you find that for multiple sessions in a row, you don't answer yes to any of these, this game may not be working as well for you as it could.
+You may want to talk about the tone of game you want to play in, and change the end of session move to better fit that.

 ### Playbook Moves